 2011/12 – with continual damage of theft, breaking and entering, grafitti, growing drug houses being set up, unnecessary noise, and many other negative issues with people feeling helpless/powerless to do anything – a hard copy A5 information sheet started going out with starter info (how to report drugs, who the local councillors, local police are etc).
 Yet as opposed to just reporting negative things – Your Cathays wished to highlight all the many positive things happening in Cathays!!
 Many good things regularly happened in your district – yet it was widely unreported/not communicated widely enough.

-2013/14 – after giving out basic info to people in late 2012 / early 2013 in the A4/email formats – it was decided to officially launch the A3 colour Your Cathays Newsletter began to circulate.
+2013/14 – after giving out basic info to people in late 2012 / early 2013 in the A4/email formats – it was decided a larger A3 colourful Your Cathays Newsletter should be circulated to the (then) 400 families that the relentless door knocking had helped to locate.
 This was an (ongoing) gargantuan task – as trying to find everybody who is a living resident in the area was no small task.
 The first run of newsletters only went to 400 families.
-After several years of searching and door knocking every single time the Y/C newsletter goes out – (as of 2017/18) we now have over 1,200 families who receive the hardcopy newsletter.
+After several years of searching and door knocking every single time the Y/C newsletter goes out – as the 2020’s begins there are now have over 1,500+ families who receive the hardcopy newsletter.
 Your Cathays is actively trying to find everyone – each time the newsletter goes out.
-It may be by 2020 there are 1,300 families who receive this newsletter.

 2015/2016: Building up the local networks, the word-of-mouth about the newsletter was growing and this was used to generate encouragement of a larger community initiative.